chef-boneyard/inspec-aws-old/docs/resources/aws_iam_access_keys.md

 ### ever_used

-A true / false value that indicates whether the Access Key has ever been used, based on the last_used_date.  `never_used` is also available.
+A true / false value indicating if the Access Key has ever been used, based on the last_used_date.
+See also: `never_used`.

     # Check to see if a particular key has ever been used
     describe aws_iam_access_keys.where { ever_used } do